AnonymousGym/Lab-report-5/Lab-report-5.md

 [111]: 11.png

-Again, my code is correct but Joe's is not.
+This time my code is wrong but Joe is correct.

+![Image][17]

+[17]: 7.png

+The reason is that in my code ,there is no check about ! before brackets, so we cannot identify pictures with this code.
+Therefore, we can add some code to my version and spot pictures with _!_ if needed.